mugsuk/Pandoc.tmbundle/README.markdown

 # Please note

-I've abandoned TextMate for MacVim, and stopped supporting this bundle.
-If you want to take it over, let me know, and I'll add a link here to your fork.

-If you are thinking about moving to vim, you might like [vim-pandoc][], a pandoc bundle for vim.
+Since David abandoned TextMate for MacVim, and stopped supporting this bundle, I have modified a few of the conversion commands to work with Pandoc 2.11 and above.
+Most of the functions that I have not changed work with earlier versions of Pandoc, or I do. not use and thus have not fiddled with.
+If you use Pandoc version prior to 2.11, please continue to use David's bundle.

 # Pandoc TextMate Bundle README

 This is a TextMate bundle for use with John MacFarlane's [pandoc][].
+It is for use with Pandoc versions 2.11 and above.
 Pandoc is a command line tool that converts files from one markup format to another.
 It is a powerful tool that can be used in many ways for many purposes.